Policy for the Use of Human Subjects in Research

-Cal Poly's ethical guidelines for the use of human subjects in research are based on the principles and procedures outlined in the Federal Policy for the Protection of Human Subjects and the Office of Human Research Protections (OHRP) Institutional Review Board (IRB) Guidance.
-The OHRP IRB Guidebook provides a detailed interpretation and discussion of the Federal Policy guidelines.
-The Federal Policy provides a common policy to be implemented across a broad spectrum of federal agencies including the National Aeronautics and Space Administration, the Environmental Protection Agency, the Consumer Product Safety Commission, the National Science Foundation, and the Departments of Agriculture, Energy, Education, Justice, Defense, Housing and Urban Development, and Health and Human Services.
+Cal Poly's ethical guidelines for the use of human subjects in research are based on the principles and procedures outlined in the Code of Federal Regulations for the Protection of Human Subjects and the Office for Human Research Protections (OHRP) Policy and Guidance.
+The OHRP Policy and Guidance provides interpretation and discussion of the Federal Regulations related to the protection of human subjects.
+The Federal Regulations provides a common rule to be implemented across a broad spectrum of federal agencies including the National Aeronautics and Space Administration, the Environmental Protection Agency, the Consumer Product Safety Commission, the National Science Foundation, and the Departments of Agriculture, Energy, Education, Justice, Defense, Housing and Urban Development, and Health and Human Services.
 Cal Poly's policy is similarly intended to apply to the range of disciplines represented on campus while at the same time acknowledging the value of the ethical guidelines of individual disciplines' professional associations (e.g., the American Medical Association, the American Psychological Association, the American College of Sports Medicine, the American Association on Mental Deficiencies).
-Should a specific circumstance not be fully addressed by the Cal Poly policy, the Federal Policy and the OHRP IRB Guidebook will provide the guidelines for the Committee's decision-making.
-The Federal Policy will be the primary reference for the review of federally funded research.
+Should a specific circumstance not be fully addressed by the Cal Poly policy, the Federal Regulations and the OHRP Policy and Guidance will provide the guidelines for the IRB's decision-making.
+The Federal Regulations will be the primary reference for the review of federally funded research.